miker704/Strife/patches2.md

 - Added ajax call to change/remove server invite splash in server apli util.js
 - Binded ajax call the change/remove server banner to recieve server in server actions.js
 - Binded ajax call the change/remove server invite splash to recieve server in server actions.js
+- Added ajax call to update the name of a dm server.

 ### Other Changes